AlixCat13/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+     Closure is needed for a function to work properly.
+If there is not closure, then the function does not have anything to refer to when it is called to look for something outside of the scope.

 2. Study the following code, then answer the questions below.

 ```js